 So, what has this microbiota research shown us?
 Do we really know enough about our microbiome to prevent—or cure—autism?
 And just because the microbiota are mostly bacteria, does that mean that getting dirty affects our guts and our brains?

 If the immune system had been created by a single human being and the data presented at a conference, it would be considered a work of genius.
 It is a dizzying complex of defenses, exploiting just about every part of the body that comes into contact with the environment (and a few, like the central nervous system, that don’t).
 In addition, its reactions with the environment are precisely choreographed to reduce damage to us—unless something goes wrong.

-A recent review paper in Nature showed that the immune connections between maternal pregnancy and autism have a huge range—gestational diabetes, maternal age, obesity, autoimmunity, a gene called MET that is connected to the nervous system, growth factors, and autism, and infection.
+A review paper in Nature showed that the immune connections between maternal pregnancy and autism have a huge range—gestational diabetes, maternal age, obesity, autoimmunity, a gene called MET that is connected to the nervous system, growth factors, and autism, and infection.

 The interplay between our intestines, epidermis, blood, antibodies, cytokines and nerve cells is just being unraveled.
 What still remains to be seen is how these finding fit in with the genetic causes of autism.

 A version of this story originally ran on the GLP in November 2016.